OmgItsRito/RTP4/README.md

 Packets can also be sent without tracking, in which case they will be only dispatched once and then be removed from the queue without waiting (or expecting) any recieve confirmation callback from the target.

-In other cases it is used a packet type identifier (most system messages have uid = 1).

-Packet numbers are always stored as three digits, and once the number reaches 999, the next uid is looped back to 100.
+Packet numbers are always stored as three digits, and in the tracked case once the number reaches 999, the next uid is looped back to 100.

 ##### Packet Types
 There is only one packet class, yet there are several different types of packets which are treated differently by the connections and by packet management logic.